ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-pixhawk.rst

    Mission Planner: Install FirmwareScreen

-After the Mission Planner detects which board you are using (i.e.
+After the GCS detects which board you are using (i.e.
 Pixhawk) it will ask you to unplug the board, plug it back in and then press **OK** within a few seconds (during this brief period the bootloader accepts requests to upload new firmware).